OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

-- Oncology-specific measurements and observations, such as tumor dimensions or metastasis spread, often use post-coordination approaches - representing the entity and its result separately - to align with OMOP’s Measurement/Observation model.
+- Oncology-specific measurements and observations, such as tumor dimensions or metastasis spread, often use post-coordination approaches - representing the entity and its result separately - to align with OMOP's Measurement/Observation model.

 - Chemotherapy regimens are represented using the HemOnc vocabulary, while individual oncology drugs are mapped via RxNorm/RxNorm